 The faculty committees report their recommendations at the meetings of the entire faculty, which student representatives attend.
 At these meetings consideration is given to academic and student life matters and the general state of the College.

-It is assumed that when an instructor reports a semester grade it is the result of instructor’s careful evaluation of a student’s academic performance and that it is final.
+It is assumed that when an instructor reports a semester grade it is the result of the instructor’s careful evaluation of a student’s academic performance and that it is final.
 Consequently, after a grade has been reported to the Registrar, it cannot be changed unless there has been an error in computation or reporting.
 The Provost must first approve such change.

 More about grade appeal process.
 (Student Rights & Responsibilities/Academic Rights & Responsibilities/Section 2a, Evaluation of Students)

 Cancelling of Grades

 When a student registers for and completes a course which the student has already taken at Gettysburg, or a substitute course in the same subject at the same level (which has been approved by the appropriate department), both the credit and the grade previously earned are canceled, but they are not removed from the permanent record.
 The credit and grade earned in the repeated course are counted toward graduation requirements.

 Late Course Entry